-Make sure you eat a big breakfast on the day of the excursion before you meet your guide.
-It is a good idea to bring some snacks.
+Make sure you eat a big lunch on the first day before you meet your guide.
+Your dinner on the first day will be around 5:30 PM (after 3 hours of canoeing).
+You will also have an evening snack included on the first night.
+It is a good idea to bring some snacks on your own for your multi-day excursion.
 The best snacks are high-calorie energy bars, protein bars, and chocolate bars.
+Do not bring anything that requires refrigeration.
+Your snacks will be suspended in a tree when you arrive at the campsite for safety (bears).
+You will have access to your snacks anytime you want.
 If you wish to bring something to drink (pop, juice, etc), make sure it is in plastic bottles.
 Dollarama is the cheapest place to get snacks.